The IBMAP approach for Markov networks structure learning: The algorithm

-Since the exact score of the selected neighbor $G'$ is computed in line~\ref{line:computeScore2}, the only impact of the approximation in the hill-climbing search is the selection of a sub-optimal neighbor, which, although always climbs the search space, has the potential of producing a search termination before reaching a local maxima.
+This heuristic assumes that the ignored terms should have a minimal impact in the search for the optimal neighbor.
+This is of course an approximation, and only empirical results may shed light on its effectiveness.
+In the worst case, the approximation would result in the selection of a sub-optimal neighbor.
+This, however, is not different from many optimization algorithms that follow sub-optimal paths (e.g., the well-known Metropolis-Hastings search algorithm that may follow a sub-optimal neighbor according to its proposal distribution).
 Given the complexity of the problem, the impact of this approximation can only be assessed empirically.
-Later experiments show that despite this approximation, our approach still outperforms the state-of-the-art algorithms by reaching structures with higher quality.
-Moreover, Appendix~\ref{appendix:landscape} presents empirical measurements of the complete landscape of the IB-score for several synthetic datasets, showing that in most cases, our structure selection strategy finds nearly optimal scores.
+Later experiments show that despite this approximation, our approach is useful for avoiding the cascade effect of traditional independence-based algorithms, outperforming always the state-of-the-art algorithms when data are scarce.
+Additionally, Appendix~\ref{appendix:landscape} presents empirical measurements of the landscape of the IB-score for several synthetic datasets, showing that in most cases, our structure selection strategy finds nearly optimal scores.